PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed the M3 Core Clerkships in Medicine, Surgery, and Psychiatry.

 • Perform a more sophisticated functional neuromusculoskeletal examination.

 • Develop simple treatment plans for impairments and disabilities in their patients, in addition to diseases.

 • Identify acute care patients who would benefit from PM&R or electrodiagnostic consultation.

-• Inpatient Care – Diagnosis and rehabilitation of CVA, spinal cord injury, brain injury, and amputees.
-Management of spasticity (including Baclofen pump care), neurogenic bowel/bladder, pressure sore prevention and care, DVT prophylaxis;
+• Inpatient Care – Diagnosis and rehabilitation of stroke, spinal cord injury, brain injury, orthopedic conditions, neurologic disorders and general medical disorders.
+Management of neurogenic bowel/bladder, pressure sore prevention and care, and DVT prophylaxis;

-• Electrodiagnostic Medicine – Understand information obtained via EMG, its value, application and prognostic use.
+• Electrodiagnostic Medicine – Understand information obtained via electromyography and nerve conduction studies, its value, application and prognostic use.
 Understand clinical and electrophysiologic correlation in radiculopathies, peripheral nerve injuries and myopathies;

 Program Number: ELEC 746